iFairPlay22/Scala-Vehicles-API/README.md

 # Project

 Simple project with Scala, Akka, Cassandra, Kafka and Circe.
-I divided the project into 6 modules to improve the scalability, security and performance.
+I divided the project into 6 modules to have a better scalability, maintenance and performance.

 ## Setup the environment